DECRYPT¶

 src

-specifies the source data that will be decrypted.
-If you are invokingDECRYPT
+srcspecifies the source data that will be decrypted.
+If you are invokingDECRYPTas a function, specifyRAWdata; if invokingDECRYPTas a procedure, specifyBLOBorCLOBdata.

 typ